 Answer: It depends on the size and complexity of your organization.
 Most Fortune 500’s require one to two months of runway to get through the evaluation and legal processes.
 However, we have streamlined our contracting practice and sales process to help prospective clients up against their resubscription deadline.
 In addition, Microsoft often grants extensions to resubscription if pressed.

 Answer: In most cases no. If your Microsoft cloud consumption growth is 5% or more in any given year of the 3 year contract, your Unified Enterprise contract allows for a true up, essentially resetting the cost baseline higher.
 At worst, you could have a true up 3 times during your contract, effectively erasing your ability to control future Microsoft Unified Enterprise Support costs.
-You would be better advised to commit to a 1 year Unified contract and keep your options open to explore third-party support if costs mushroom or support quality deteriorates.
+You would be better advised to commit to a 1 year Unified contract and keep your options open to explore third-party support if costs continue to rise and support quality continues to fall.